 By Sharon Atieno

-With colonial mindset manifesting itself in how global health is practised in the form of racism, white supremacy and saviorism, epistemic injustice, lack of diversity, equity and inclusion, privilege and inequality amongst others , there is need for decolonization for Africa to be better prepared for the next pandemic.
+With colonial mindset manifesting itself in how global health is practiced in the form of racism, white supremacy and saviorism, epistemic injustice, lack of diversity, equity and inclusion, privilege and inequality amongst others, there is a need for decolonization for Africa to be better prepared for the next pandemic.

 This is according to Dr. Sam Oti, Member Global Health Decolonization Movement in Africa during a Media for Environment, Science, Health and Agriculture (MESHA) café in Nairobi.

 “If we truly achieve some semblance of decolonizing global health, then more global health funding will go to local institutions so that they can strengthen their capacities to prepare and respond to future pandemics,” he said.

 It will also help practitioners in the global south to become more empowered to design local solutions to future pandemics which are likely to be more effective versus copy-pasting as in the case of COVID-19 where African countries had to rely on what other countries were doing, Dr. Oti noted.

 Decolonization, he added will enable local knowledge to be taken more seriously at the global level and given the respect and seriousness it deserves.